wearearima/big-data-platform/data-project/README.md

 This workflow will also download information about the stations where the weather observations are registered.

 **Falta:**
-- Borrar bucket temporal si el workflow falla
 - Enviar datos al data lake también
 - Configurar el paralelismo máximo
+- Borrar carpeta de minio

 ## Accessing the data through the Trino CLI